The Skye Terrier is a fearless, agile chaser with lightning reflexes. He should never be let off the leash unless in a safe, enclosed area.

 The Skye Terrier’s Diet

-The Skye Terrier’s diet should be high quality and should consist of proteins, vitamins, and minerals.
+The Skye Terrier’s diet should be of high quality and should consist of proteins, vitamins, and minerals.

 Make sure to include fruits and vegetables.
 Otherwise, your Skye Terrier might develop health problems later on.